paldhous/ucb/2016/dataviz/md_raw/class1.md

 - Calculate the values needed to group nations into five quantile bins, according to the 2014 GDP per capita data in the file `gdp_pc.csv`.
 - Modify the infectious disease and democratization scatter plot so that the points are color-coded by a nation's income group.
 Note, if your solution results in multiple trend lines, you are mapping color at the wrong point in building the chart!
-- Save both of these plots as PDF files.
+- Save the plot as a PDF file.
 If the points on the scatter plot do not render correctly, paste the url for the PDF into another browser; it should work in Google Chrome.
 - Subscribe to visualization blogs, follow visualization thought leaders on Twitter, and take other steps to track developments in data viz and data journalism.
-- Send me your calculated quantile values, your two plots, and your initial list of visualization blogs etc by the start of next week's class.
+- Send me your calculated quantile values, your scatter plot, and your initial list of visualization blogs etc by the start of next week's class.

 ### Further reading